Last reviewed by Robert Prime — March 2026

 Step 7: Track and Analyse Results

-Use platform analytics and external tools to monitor impressions, clicks, conversions, and ROI.
+Use platform analytics and external tools to monitor impressions, clicks.

 UK-specific note: If you sell on multiple platforms (Amazon UK, Waterstones, or direct via your website), use UTM parameters in your ad URLs to track which ads drive sales.